wanderwallet/embed-api/README.md

 - ✅ Add all missing ENV variables to `config.constants.ts`.
 - ✅ Update backup generation and validation to include server signatures.
 - ✅ Rename unique indexes and adjust them.

-- Properly validate share, share hash and share public key format (remove `// TODO: Validate length/format`).
+- ✅ Properly validate share, share hash and share public key format.

+- Validate share length according to chain in `registerRecoveryShare` too.

 - Log suspicious activity and de-auth user in that case (failed activations, recoveries, challenges...).
 - Review / clean up TODOs in this PR.